idqam/genConlang/conlang_frontend/README.md

 ## Usage Flow

-1. **IPA Symbol Selection:**
+1. **IPA Symbol Selection**
-   Users start by selecting IPA symbols using the button grid provided by `IpaButtonGrid.tsx`.
+   Users start by selecting IPA symbols using `IpaButtonGrid.tsx`.
 This action toggles the symbols in both the IPA and general symbol contexts.

-2. **Mapping Symbols:**
+2. **Mapping Symbols**
-   Once symbols are selected, the `SymbolMappingForm.tsx` becomes active, allowing the user to map each symbol to a specific phoneme.
-The mapping is validated to ensure every active symbol is addressed.
+   Once symbols are selected, `SymbolMappingForm.tsx` becomes active, allowing the user to map each symbol to a phoneme.
+The mapping is validated before submission.

-3. **Configuring Grammar:**
+3. **Configuring Grammar**
-   The user then moves on to configure the grammatical structure of the language using `GrammarConfigurator.tsx`.
-They can choose between a detailed row-based input or a more compact table input.
+   The user configures the grammatical structure of the language using `GrammarConfigurator.tsx`.

-4. **Setting Phonological Rules:**
+4. **Setting Phonological Rules**
-   Next, the `PhonoRulesForm.tsx` collects detailed phonological rules and transformation rules, with built-in help explaining the rule syntax.
+   Next, `PhonoRulesForm.tsx` collects detailed phonological rules and transformation rules.

-5. **Final Submission:**
+5. **Final Submission**
-   Finally, the `SubmitSpecs.tsx` component aggregates all data from the various contexts into a single payload.
-The data is logged (and optionally sent to a backend service) to generate the final language specification.
+   `SendSpecs.tsx` aggregates all data into a payload that can be logged or sent to a backend.

 ---

+---

 ## Development Notes

-- **Extensibility:**
+- ** Extensibility: **
   The use of contexts and modular components makes it straightforward to extend or modify the UI.
 New input types or rules can be added by creating additional components and updating the corresponding context.

-- **Submission Logic:**
+- ** Submission Logic: **
-  The submission functionality in `SubmitSpecs.tsx` currently logs the payload.
+  The submission functionality in SendSpecs.tsx currently logs the payload.
 To connect with a backend, uncomment and update the fetch request code.

-- **Validation:**
+- ** Validation: **
   Input validation is integrated into forms like the symbol mapping to ensure that all required fields are populated before submission.

+- ** Styling and UI: **
+  The UI is styled using Tailwind CSS for a clean and modern look.
+Future improvements could involve adding animations or more interactive elements.

+- ** Testing: **
+  Unit and integration tests should be implemented for critical components to ensure reliability, especially for input validation and state management logic.

 ---